Adding LLM Providers

 Adapters to Implement:

-- ResponseAdapter: Provides Read/write access to thee response data (id, model, text, tool calls, usage);
+- ResponseAdapter: Provides read/write access to the response data (id, model, text, tool calls, usage);

-- StreamAdapter: Process streaming chunks incrementally, accumulatin data required fro the LLMProxy logic;
+- StreamAdapter: Process streaming chunks incrementally, accumulating data required for the LLMProxy logic;

 - LLMProvider: Create adapters, extract API keys from headers, create provider SDK clients, execute requests;